 Each student is responsible for knowing university, college, and department or school requirements as stated in the catalog and in the materials printed by their college and department or school.

 To assist the student in interpreting policies and requirements, academic advisement is provided through the colleges and the Neighborhood Engagement Centers.
 Advisors will provide students with information about the broad range of advising services.
-Students are strongly encouraged to consult regularly with an advisor.
-Students may also check their progress toward a degree by using Degree Navigator, available at https://degnav.msu.edu/index.asp.
+Students may also check their progress toward a degree by visiting the Academic Progress tile, available at student.msu.edu.

 The advising programs vary in specific details.
 Each student is assigned to an advisor, or to advisors to consider personal goals, explore interests, consider educational options, and focus on courses and co-curricular opportunities that will enhance their undergraduate learning experience.
 Exploratory students are primarily advised in the Neighborhood Engagement Centers.
 See the Neighborhood Student Success Collaborative and the Admission to a Degree College sections of this catalog for further information.